skydoves/Rainbow/README.md

  .foreground() // applies gradations to myCardView
 ```

-Here is a kotlin-extesion way to apply gradations using `View.rainbow()` method to views.
+Here is kotlin extension ways to apply gradations using `View.rainbow()` method to views.

 ```kotlin
 myLinearLayout.rainbow().palette {